 “In business, some process improvements are obvious,” says Russell McCann, national speaker on Six Sigma and President and CEO of Actio Corporation.
 “For instance, if a scientist is creating a new product, and the product contains a chemical that is banned or is restricted in some countries, then it’s best to identify the issues at the request stage.
 This averts a scenario where the enterprise spends millions of dollars developing an unusable product."

-Green Chemistry means companies must make greener products by avoiding certain new chemicals and using safer substitutions.
+4. Greener chemistry and safer products: This means companies must make greener products by avoiding certain new chemicals and using safer substitutions.
 Green Chemistry starts in the materials procurement process.
 "What product ingredients are you ordering?
 What do you have already?
 How will they mix?"
 The right software helps manage how environmental initiatives and regulations like California Green Chemistry, REACH, RoHS and others affect the materials you order, approve, and purchase.

 New Material Request Management Challenge